cwilliams145/nmos-template/index.md

 ---

-This Specification has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initiative.
+IS-TEMPLATE has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initiative.

 See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifications.